outdreamer/build-a-cure/docs/tasks/implementation_examples/systematize_solution_automation.md

 			- 'relate problem to other problems'

-## variable fit of how solution automation variables fit together
+Solution automation variable fit details

 	- in general: